-This memo describes a JSON-based HTTP API framework for accessing and manipulating resources structured and represented as Linked Data using the Terse Profile for JSON-LD.
+This memo describes a hypermedia application protocol using HTTP to retrieve, create, and manipulate resources structured and represented as Linked Data using the Terse Profile for JSON-LD.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-This memo assumes familiarity with the concepts and terminology of Linked Data and the Resource Description Framework (RDF), including the terms graph, default graph, merge, triple, subject, predicate, object, node, and blank node; and the Terse Profile for JSON-LD serialization syntax and semantics for RDF graphs.
+This memo assumes familiarity with the concepts and terminology of the Representational State Transfer (REST) architectural style; Hypertext Transfer Protocol (HTTP, RFC 9110); Linked Data and the Resource Description Framework (RDF), including the terms graph, default graph, merge, triple, subject, predicate, object, node, and blank node; and the Terse Profile for JSON-LD serialization syntax and semantics for RDF graphs.

 The terms “safe” and “unsafe”, when describing HTTP operations, have the meanings described in Section 9.2.1 of RFC 9110.